zacwong2151/tp/docs/DeveloperGuide.md

     1. Test case: `ecreate n/Food packing r/10 chef r/10 packer sd/23/10/2023 1900 ed/23/10/2023 2200 l/hougang dsc/Packing food for the needy` and
                   `vcreate n/tom p/12345678 e/tom@gmail.com`, followed by `eremovev eid/1 vid/1`<br>
        Expected: No change to the event list or volunteer list panels.
-Error message for volunteer not currently assigned to event is shown in the status message.<br>
+Error message for invalid volunteer is shown in the status message.<br>
        The outcome is the same when any volunteer is removed from an event they are not currently assigned to.

 ### Deleting a volunteer